(This article was updated on 15 January 2020)

 Individuals holding FPAS accreditation

 In NSW, the state government has approved Fire Protection Association Australia’s accreditation scheme (FPAS) in line with the 2017 fire safety reforms.
-That means, individuals holding FPAS accreditation will be recognised as CFSPs under the 2017 reforms.
-This is the first industry scheme to be approved following the reforms.
+This recognition has been extended until 6 April 2020, following a request made by Fire Protection Association Australia (FPA Australia).
+After this date, individuals holding FPAS Fire Safety Assessment (FSA) or Fire Systems Design (FSD) accreditation will be officially recognised as CFSPs under NSW legislation.

 There are two classes of accreditation currently recognised in NSW:

 If you intend to simply check if your provider is recognised under the FSA accreditation listed above, you can access the Interim Fire Safety Assessor Register.
 The register lists all companies and individual practitioners in NSW who have demonstrated or declared specific requirements to FPA Australia.
-Those listed on the register will also be given priority in processing their applications for the formalised accreditation.
+Those listed on the register will be formally accredited as CFSPs after 6 April 2020.

 You can also access the FSD National Register to view a list of persons currently holding Fire Systems Design accreditation.